elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 1. Reign Energy White Gummy Bear
 2. Reign Energy Reignbow Sherbet
 3. Reign Storm Guava Strawberry
-4. Celsius Watermelon Lemonade
-5. Celsius Orange
+4. Celsius Orange
-6. Celsius Arctic White
+5. Celsius Arctic White

 Reign Energy Razzle Berry would be on here but it is unavailable in Canada.